pubnub/pubnub-mcp-server/resources/sdk_docs/unity_configuration.md

 # Configuration API for Unity SDK

-Configure and initialize the Unity SDK via Unity Editor assets or entirely in code.
-See Getting Started for asset setup.
+Configure and initialize the PubNub Unity SDK via Unity assets or programmatically.

+Refer to Getting Started for asset setup.

 ## Build platform configuration

+Different Unity build platforms may require specific configuration.

 ### Mobile build configuration

-On Android/iOS, code stripping can remove PubNub assemblies, causing no messages on device while working in Editor.
-See Troubleshooting.
+On Android/iOS, builds may fail to receive messages due to Unity's code stripping removing PubNub assemblies.
+See Troubleshooting for solutions.

 ### WebGL configuration

+The PubNub Unity SDK supports WebGL builds.

-Enable WebGL build mode only for builds
+- Enable WebGL build mode only for builds
-- Using UnityWebGLHttpClientService outside WebGL builds (including Editor) is unsafe due to UnityWebRequest being thread-unsafe.
+  - Using UnityWebGLHttpClientService outside WebGL builds (including Editor) may cause issues due to UnityWebRequest being thread-unsafe.
-- Create a config asset: right-click in Project -> Create -> PubNub -> PubNub Config Asset (PNConfigAsset).
-Provide account info.
+  - In Unity Editor: Create -> PubNub -> PubNub Config Asset to provide account info.
-- If you already have a PNConfigAsset, open it and check Enable Web GL Build Mode.
-This sets UnityWebGLHttpClientService as the transport in PnManagerBehaviour during initialization.
+  - If you already have a config asset, open PNConfigAsset and check Enable Web GL Build Mode.
+This sets UnityWebGLHttpClientService in PnManagerBehaviour during initialization.
-- If you don't use PnManagerBehaviour, initialize PubNub with WebGL build mode using one of the following methods:
+  - If you don't use PnManagerBehaviour, initialize with WebGL build mode using:

 ```
 1